 In the early 20th century, over 250 riverboats linked the Yukon to the outside world by way of water.
 The biggest of these steam ships, the S.S.
 Klondike, still sits on the shores of the Yukon River today.
-Restored to its original 1937-1940 appearance, this boat is a popular destination for travellers who want to see what life was like for the region’s early inhabitants.
+Restored to its original 1937-1940 appearance, this boat is a popular destination for travelers who want to see what life was like for the region’s early inhabitants.
 The Klondike was a beast with a capacity of over 270 tons, and was most often used to carry supplies and silver lead ore to and from mines before the area had any roads.
 Roam the decks on a guided or self-guided tour, and discover how the ship worked and how its passengers passed the time.
 Keep an eye out for the geocache onboard.

 Yukon Wildlife Preserve

-Canada’s North is home to some of the country’s most interesting wildlife, and the Yukon Wildlife Preserve works to keep it that way.
-Located only 25 minutes from downtown Whitehorse, the Preserve’s passionate staff care for injured animals before releasing them back into the wild.
+Canada's North is home to some of the country's most interesting wildlife, and the Yukon Wildlife Preserve works to keep it that way.
+Located only 25 minutes from downtown Whitehorse, the Preserve's passionate staff care for injured animals before releasing them back into the wild.
 Visitors can actually stop in to the preserve to learn about over a dozen different species of Arctic and boreal animals.
-Tour the facility’s five-kilometre viewing loop on foot, by ski, by snowshoe, or on a guided bus.
+Tour the facility's three-mile viewing loop on foot, by ski, by snowshoe, or on a guided bus.
 See caribou, lynx, elk, bison and more in their distinct natural habitats, from wetlands to cliffs, but not in a pen or a cage.
-And be camera ready — you never know what animals will make an appearance.
+And be camera ready -- you never know what animals will make an appearance.

 How to spend a weekend in Whitehorse

 As a city surrounded by beautiful Northern wilderness, a weekend in Whitehorse will usually involve a bit of both.